warnes/QualtricsTools/README.md

 [Roxygen2](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) documentation,
 and much more.

-This package was developed for Tufts University's [Office of Institutional Research and Evaluation](http://provost.tufts.edu/institutionalresearch/).
+This package was developed for Tufts University's [Office of Institutional Research](http://provost.tufts.edu/institutionalresearch/).
 Anyone is welcome to use it.

 ![A slideshow of the QualtricsTools web app](https://github.com/emmamorgan-tufts/QualtricsTools/blob/master/pics/animation.gif?raw=true)